esdoc/esdoc/doc/src/documents/tags.html.md

 ```

 ## For Internal
-the following tags are usually no need to use.
+The following tags are usually no need to use.

 - @kind
 - @static